Inyokern Airport: Drag racing

-The Inyokern Airport Dragstrip opened in 1954, and was the second oldest continuously operating dragstrip in the United States, behind Thornhill Dragstrip in Kenton, KY which opened in 1953.
+The Inyokern Airport Dragstrip opened in 1954, and was the second oldest continuously operating dragstrip in the United States, behind Thornhill Dragstrip in Kenton, Kentucky, which opened in 1953.
 The drag strip closed during the 2005 season due to new Federal Aviation Administration regulations.

 Soaring

 Beginning in the 1950s, regular glider records were set out of Inyokern in various sources of lift.
 Due to its location on the lee side of the Sierra Nevada mountain range, it is an excellent location for altitude records in wave conditions or distance and speed records in thermal lift.
 It is a challenging location, as the winds change frequently, but with three long runways pilots generally have a variety of options for launch and landing.
 Many well known pilots have flown gliders out of Inyokern, including Neil Armstrong, Paul Bikle, and Steve Fossett.

 Presently Inyokern Airport is the home to Sierra Soaring Club, which operates a Cessna 182 for towing gliders, a Blanik L-23 for rides and instruction, and a Schweizer 1-35 and Standard Cirrus for wave flights and cross country soaring.